 That alone did not make black toxic mold famous.
-The media actually did its job and reported on a couple of high profile cases, some of which involved celebrities which will always get more attention.
+The media did its job and reported on a couple of high profile cases, some of which involved celebrities which will always get more attention.
 Two instances were the Ed McMahon Case and The Cleveland Drop Case.

-All these mold spores that are black in color have one thing in common:
+All these black mold spores have one thing in common:

 You don't want it anywhere in your home!